aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 - Alice has permissions only to join or leave the validator set.
 - As a validator, Alice will perform the validating function.
 - Alice has the permissions to change the consensus key and network addresses.
 The consensus key is used by Alice to participate in the validator consensus process, i.e., to vote and propose a block.
 Alice is allowed to change ("rotate") this key in case this key is compromised.
-- However, Alice cannot move funds (unless Alice is the owner, i.e., Alice has the `OwnerCapability` resource.
+- However, Alice cannot move funds (unless Alice is the owner, i.e., Alice has the `OwnerCapability` resource).

 ### Voter